 Engage with your friends, fans, industry peers, and people that inspire you.
 Don’t just post about your music, let people in on what’s going on behind the scenes.
 If you have a show, let people know in at least one post before the show.
 Get video and pictures of the show to post afterwards.
 If you feel confident enough, you can even livestream your show.
 These days, the saying “Pics or it didn’t happen” applies especially to the music world.

 Most people don’t know how the recording process works and how long it can take.
 Knowing how your music is made, why you made it, and how hard you worked on it gets people excited for the release and invested in the song(s).

 You don’t have to hire a professional photographer/videographer to document the process.
 Spur of the moment video and pictures are great for letting people into the process, and taking them through the journey of creating a record.

 Make sure to let people know that you are releasing music at least a month before it comes out.
 Count downs, pictures of the recording process, or track previews are a great way to get people excited for your new music.

 - Post About Success

 Did your song get on a playlist?
 Did someone share about your song in their story and tag you in it?
 Did you reach a significant number of streams?
-If you aren’t posting about these things on your Instagram then you are missing opportunities.
+Posting about these accomplishments is a great way to thank the people that are taking the time to listen to your music.
 If someone posts about your song and tags you in their story, repost it to your story.
 If you get featured on a playlist, share that playlist in your story.
 Playlists grow through featured artists followings.
-If you reach a significant number of streams on a platform (appropriate number will vary depending on how big your following is) thank your listeners for the love in a post.
+If you reach a significant number of streams on a platform (whatever number you find significant) thank your listeners in a post.
 Also, if you are featured in a publication, let people know!
 These achievements let your followers know that they aren’t the only ones that like your music.